zanglang/jerrys_pool/web/content/_index.md

 Some projects I am working on:

-* _CRO Yield Optimizer_

-  Automatically claims and reinvests staked CRO to predefined validator addresss.

 * [_CRO Balancer Tracker_](https://github.com/zanglang/crypto-org-delegator-exporter)

   Given a delegator address, collect the total delegated balance.

   *NOTE:* Combined with a Prometheus setup, this will easily let us graph and calculate future APY.

-* ~~_CRO Yield Visualizer_~~

-  Given a delegator address, plot the profits over time and predict future gains.

-  *NOTE:* Abandoned as I'm already satisfied with the balance tracker.

 ## Funding